eimantass/Article-website/README.md

 # Article website
- A Spring system, in which you can add, edit, remove articles
+ A Spring/Thymeleaf system, in which you can add, edit, remove articles